psoukie/zipchord/README.md

 ZipChord adheres to strict privacy and security principles.
 It does not send your typed content or configuration data anywhere.
 See more [privacy details](https://github.com/psoukie/zipchord/wiki/Privacy) in the Wiki.

+## Development

+The first version of ZipChord was released in 2021.
+It is primarily written in [AutoHotkey](https://www.autohotkey.com/), with components gradually being reimplemented in [Odin](https://odin-lang.org/) as part of ongoing work toward cross-platform support.

+Design and implementation are done by the maintainer, with generative AI used for code review, troubleshooting, technical recommendations, and documentation.

 ## Feedback

 If you have any questions, feedback, or suggestions, please write a note in the [Discussions](https://github.com/psoukie/zipchord/discussions).
 You can also report a bug if you run across anything that seems broken or create a feature suggestion under [Issues](https://github.com/psoukie/zipchord/issues).